SureClose Broker FAQ

 Q: What will happen next?

-A: In the near future, SureClose® will contact you and set up billing with you.
-You are under no obligation to continue using SureClose®.
+A: You are under no obligation to continue using SureClose®.
 If you decide to go back to keeping paper records for a while, simply stop creating new files in SureClose®—you won’t get billed for anything if you don’t create files.
 You may resume creating files at any time and be billed at the negotiated rate.

 Q: How can I compare SureClose® with other systems now available?